reimagined/resolve/docs/basics/curl.md

 '
 ```

-5. Now we can query view model again and see the items we have added:
+5. Now you can query view model again and see the items you have added:
 ```sh
 $ curl --g -X GET "http://localhost:3000/api/query/ShoppingList/12345-new-shopping-list" '
 HTTP/1.1 200 OK